muhammadshaban89/learn-kubernetes/Kubernetes-Networking/README.md

   Communication Types:
   ---------------------

 - Pod-to-Pod:

   Handled by the CNI (Container Network Interface) plugin (e.g., Calico, Flannel).

 - Pod-to-Service:

   Services abstract Pod IPs and offer load balancing.

 - External-to-Service:

   Ingress or LoadBalancer exposes Services to the outside world.

 - Container-to-Container:

   Within the same Pod, containers use localhost.

 What Is a Kubernetes Service?
 -----------------------------

+In Kubernetes, a Service is an abstraction that defines a logical set of Pods and a policy by which to access them—essentially acting as a stable endpoint for dynamic workloads

+• Purpose:

-• Purpose: Exposes a set of Pods under a single DNS name and IP address, enabling reliable communication even as Pods are created or destroyed.
+  Exposes a set of Pods under a single DNS name and IP address, enabling reliable communication even as Pods are created or destroyed.

+• Selector-based:

-• Selector-based: Most Services use label selectors to dynamically route traffic to matching Pods.
+  Most Services use label selectors to dynamically route traffic to matching Pods.

-• Decouples consumers from Pod IPs: Clients don’t need to track changing Pod IPs.
+• Decouples consumers from Pod IPs:

+ Clients don’t need to track changing Pod IPs.

 Types of Services
 -----------------